bpmconcept/ping-this/README.md

 Name            | Description
 :-------------- | :---------------------------------------------------------------------------------------
-NetworkPing     | A standard ICMP ping, or, failing that, an attempt to open a socket on a specified port
+NetworkPing     | A standard ICMP ping, or, failing that, an attempt to open a socket on a specified port HttpHeaderPing  | Check through headers only if a web server answers correctly to a GET request

 ### Built-in alarms